bk/pdc/README.md

 ## Requirements

-Obviously, perl, pandoc and pandoc-citeproc need to be installed and in your `$PATH`.
-The normal requirements for pandoc itself also apply.
+Obviously, both perl and pandoc need to be installed and in your `$PATH`.
+The normal requirements for pandoc's software environment also apply.
+For instance, some options require LaTeX to be installed.

-The script requires the YAML perl module to be installed.
-It assumes a Unix-like environment, e.g. Linux or OS X, and will probably not work well on Windows without modification.
+The script requires the `YAML` Perl module to be installed.
+It assumes a Unix-like environment, such as Linux or OS X, and will not work well on Windows without modification.

-Some configuration options, notably turning on `--biblatex` or `--natbib` when producing PDF, require `latexmk` to be installed and in your `$PATH`.
+Some configuration options require the presence of specific programs in your `$PATH`.
+These mainly relate to PDF production and will be described further below (in the section Generating PDF).

 ## Usage